openmm/openmm/docs-source/usersguide/application/05_creating_ffs.rst

 a :code:`<GlobalParameter>` tag to define a global parameter, and a :code:`<PerParticleParameter>` tag to define a per-particle parameter.

+The expression may also depend on computed values, each defined with a :code:`<ComputedValue>` tag.
+The tag should have two attributes, :code:`name` with the name of the computed value, and :code:`expression` with the expression used to compute it.

 Exclusions are created automatically based on the :code:`bondCutoff` attribute.
 After setting the nonbonded parameters for all atoms, the force field calls :code:`createExclusionsFromBonds()` on the CustomNonbondedForce, passing in this